Macau Grand Prix: History

-The Macau Grand Prix was originally conceived in 1954 as a treasure hunt around the streets of the city, but shortly after, it was suggested that the hunt's track could host a professional racing event for local motor enthusiasts.
+The Macau Grand Prix was originally conceived in 1954 as a treasure hunt around the streets of the city, but shortly after, it was suggested that the hunt's course could host a racing event for local motor enthusiasts.
+Production car races joined the event in 1957, which were superseded by touring cars in 1972.

+In 1961, the title race became an open-wheel Formula Libre event.

 The race continued as an amateur race until 1966, when Belgian driver Mauro Bianchi entered the race in an Alpine A220 (chassis #1722).
 Alpine Renault had also sent engineer Jean-Paul Castilleux to assist Bianchi with technical aspects of the car.
 Bianchi's victory and exposure led to more professional racing teams entering the Grand Prix in the following years.

 The motorcycle race was introduced in 1967, and in that year the first fatal tragedy struck the race: double champion Dodjie Laurel was killed when he lost control of his car and crashed.
 This raised the alarm for more safety improvements for the race.
 Teddy Yip was one of the main forces behind the Macau Grand Prix back in the 1970s and 1980s, leading this Grand Prix to be one of the world's most famous motor racing events.
 The Macau Grand Prix parties he hosted for many years at his home also became a central part of the social aspect of the Grand Prix.
 Prize money at this time was not substantial, with 1980 winner Geoff Lees receiving thirty-four dollars and 1981 winner Bob Earl receiving thirty-six.

 In 1983, it was decided by the organisers that since Formula Pacific was becoming obsolete, the race would be held as a Formula Three event.
 Initially, they wanted to run a F2 race, but as they were unwilling to make any large circuit modifications, which included cutting down trees, the organisers decided to adopt Formula 3 cars for the feature race and it was sanctioned by FIA as the F3 World Cup title race.
 At the same time, Yokohama Tire was officially designated as the sole supplier of control tires for the competitors.